Program of Study

 Each student must choose one or two areas of specialization from the clusters that are described below.
-Regardless of a student's area(s) of specialization, all students take six semester-length core courses: Pad 500 Institutional Foundations of Public Administration, Pad 501 Public and Nonprofit Financial Management, Pad 503 Principles of Public Economics, Pad 504 Data, Models and Decisions I, Pad 505 Data, Models, and Decisions II, Pad 506 Foundations of Public Management; and two Professional Application Modules : Pad 507, and Pad 508 (Professional Applications I, and II,).
+Regardless of a student's area(s) of specialization, all students take six semester-length core courses: Pad 500 Institutional Foundations of Public Administration, Pad 501 Public and Nonprofit Financial Management, Pad 503 Principles of Public Economics, Pad 504 Data Models, and Decisions, Pad 505 Statistics for Public Managers and Policy Analysts, Pad 506 Foundations of Public Management; and two Professional Application Modules : Pad 507, and Pad 508 (Professional Applications I, and II,).
 A required course may be waived and substituted by an elective if the individual has an extensive academic background in the subject or a compelling case on another basis is made to the Department.
 For example, Pad 503 may be waived for those who specialized in undergraduate economics; or Pad 505 may be waived for those with significant backgrounds in statistics and data analysis.

 Specializations consist of five courses from a single cluster or a combination of three courses from one cluster and two from another.
 Students design their program of study and develop a tentative degree program in consultation with an advisor.
 The tentative degree program specifies the courses to be taken within a student's area of specialization, how the career experience will be met, and the core courses.